(1) The Secretary of State may require a recognised supervisory body or a recognised qualifying body—

 (b) to give him, at such times or in respect of such periods as he may specify in writing, such information as is so specified.

-(2) The notices and information required to be given must be such as the Secretary of State may reasonably require for the exercise of his functions under
+(2) The notices and information required to be given must be such as the Secretary of State may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.